 - These liquid sugars may either be processed into biogas by our anaerobic digester or fermented into biofuels.

-- Waste Water is handled on site and re-used in our process.
+- Wastewater is handled on site and re-used in our process.

 - Once renewable fuel production is complete, a digestate fiber is available for compost or to be pelletized for energy recovery.

-As a leading edge clean technology company, our team focuses on transforming municipal solid waste (MSW) into green energy products by recovering everyday recyclable materials and converting what’s left into products such as biogas and biofuel.
+The facility’s team focuses on transforming municipal solid waste (MSW) into green energy products by recovering everyday recyclable materials and converting what’s left into products such as biogas and biofuel.

 Fiberight is one of the first companies in the US to have shown, at scale, that your trash is a resource.
 Our Hampden, Maine project will change the way Maine deals with its trash.